IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Login to Argo CD

-You can now login to Argo CD UI as follows by clicking the menu on OpenShift top right.
+You can now login to Argo CD UI as follows by clicking the drop down menu on top right.

 ![w](images/gitops-menu.png)

-Argo CD UI will be popped up and you can login with `LOG IN VIA OPENSHIFT`.
+Argo CD UI will be popped up and you can login using `LOG IN VIA OPENSHIFT`.

 ![w](images/gitops-login.png)

 ### (Optional) Storage Considerations

 If your OpenShift cluster already have default storageclass configured, you can ignore this step.
-To learn storage considerations for CP4WAIOps 3.3, please refer to [Storage Considerations](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).
-In this document, we are using Ceph.
+To learn more on storage considerations for CP4WAIOps 3.3, please refer to [Storage Considerations](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.3.0?topic=requirements-storage-considerations).
+Here, we use Ceph.
 You can choose different storage based on your system requirement.

 From Argo CD UI, click `NEW APP` and input parameters as follows for Ceph and then click `CREATE` button.

-The parameters for Ceph are as follows:

 - GENERAL
   - Application Name: ceph